s223929/41934---Advanced-BIM-Materials/A4/README.md

 ```

 This code checks the IFC file to identify which length unit is used (e.g., millimeters, centimeters, or meters).
-It looks for the IfcUnitAssignment, finds the length unit, and sets a matching conversion factor.
-If no valid unit is found, it defaults to “UNKNOWN” and a factor of 1.
-Finally, it prints the detected unit for the material layer thickness.
+It looks for the IfcUnitAssignment, finds the length unit, and applies the correct conversion factor so that all values are converted to meters.

 ---